Dirty Rotten Scoundrels (musical): National tours and international productions

-West End (2014)
+West End

 The original UK production had pre-West End tryouts at the Manchester Opera House and the Aylesbury Waterside Theatre beginning in November 2013 before beginning previews at the Savoy Theatre, London, on March 10, 2014, with the official opening night on April 2, 2014.
 The production was directed and choreographed by Jerry Mitchell, with design by Peter McKintosh, in what was described as a "reconceived and re-imagined" production.
 The original cast included Robert Lindsay as Lawrence, Rufus Hound as Freddy, Katherine Kingsley as Christine and Samantha Bond as Muriel.
 The production closed on March 7, 2015.

-UK Tour (2015)
+UK Tour

 The UK tour starred Michael Praed as Lawrence, Noel Sullivan as Freddy, Carley Stenson as Christine, and Geraldine Fitzgerald as Muriel.
 Mark Benton began the tour in May 2015 as Andre, with Gary Wilmot taking over the role in September 2015.
-The tour opened in Birmingham at the New Alexandra Theater on May 5, 2015.
+The tour opened in Birmingham at the New Alexandra Theatre on May 5, 2015.
 The cast also featured Emma Caffrey, Andy Conaghan, Phoebe Coupe, Soophia Faroughi, Jonny Godbold, Orla Gormley, Patrick Harper, Justin Lee-Jones, Jordan Livesey, Lisa Mathieson, Andy Rees, Freya Rowley, Regan Shepherd, Kevin Stephen-Jones, Katie Warsop and Jenny Wickham.

+West End Concert (2024)

+On 4 June 2024, it was announced that the show would return to the West End for a concert run at the London Palladium on 24 November 2024, marking 20 years since the show premiered.
+It’s set to star Ramin Karimloo as Freddy Benson, Hadley Fraser as Laurence Jamieson, Carly Mercedes Dyer as Christine Colgate, Janie Dee as Muriel Eubanks, Cameron Blakely as Inspector Andre, and Alex Young as Jolene Oaks with direction by Rupert Hands and musical direction by Adam Hoskins.

+Stratford Festival (2025)

+On 28 August 2024, it was announced that the musical would be performed at the Avon Theatre as part of the Stratford Festival's 2025 season.
+The director would be Bobby Garcia; the choreographer would be Stephanie Graham; and the music director would be Franklin Brasz.
+Garcia died unexpectedly on December 17, 2024, and the production, which was directed by Tracey Flye, was dedicated to Garcia's memory.